• Q&A QUIZZES

 Today, the term is often used casually - and incorrectly - by foreigners to refer to almost any guide or porter hired for mountaineering expeditions in the Himalayas.
 Sherpas are renowned in the international climbing and mountaineering community for their hardiness, expertise, and experience at high altitudes.

-What special administrative region of China that has a border checkpoint called Posto Fronteiriço das Portas do Cerco ('Frontier Post of the Border Gate' in Portuguese) is both the first and last European colony in that country?
+102. What region of China that has a border checkpoint called Posto Fronteiriço das Portas do Cerco ('Frontier Post of the Border Gate' in Portuguese) is both the first and last European colony in that country?

 Macau